 The MAST task can be configured in Freewheeling or Cyclic mode.
 The MAST task is automatically created by default in Cyclic mode.
 Its preset priority is medium (15), its preset interval is 20 ms, and its task watchdog service is activated with a time of 100 ms and a sensitivity of 1.
-Refer to Task Priorities (see page 49) for more information on priority settings.
-Refer to Task Watchdogs (see page 48) for more information on watchdogs.
+Refer to Task Priorities (see page 43) for more information on priority settings.
+Refer to Task Watchdogs (see page 42) for more information on watchdogs.

 Designing an efficient application program is important in systems approaching the maximum number of tasks.
 In such an application, it can be difficult to keep the resource utilization below the system watchdog threshold.
-If priority reassignments alone are not sufficient to remain below the threshold, some lower priority tasks can be made to use fewer system resources if the SysTaskWaitSleep function, contained in the SysTask library, is added to those tasks.
+If priority reassignments alone are not sufficient to remain below the threshold, some lower priority tasks can be made to use fewer system resources if the SysTaskWaitSleep function is added to those tasks.
+For more information about this function, see the optional SysTask library of the system / SysLibs category of libraries.

 NOTE: Do not delete or change the name of the MAST task.
-Otherwise, EcoStruxure Machine Expert detects an error when you attempt to build the application, and you are not able to download it to the controller.
+Otherwise, EcoStruxure Machine Expert detects an error when you attempt to build the application, and you will not be able to download it to the controller.

-Controller States and Behaviors
+Chapter 7 Controller States and Behaviors